 Curriculum Rationale and Vision

-In line with our Academy Aims, the curriculum we deliver develops knowledge, understanding and behaviours for learning that mean children are both motivated and equipped with the skills and ability required to be successful in the future.
-We are determined to ensure that, despite working in a disadvantaged context (with 42% of Pupils identified as Pupil Premium) everyone will make good progress and Woodlands pupils will achieve at least as well as all other pupils, because they are exceptionally well prepared for the next stage in their education.
+In line with our Academy Aims, the curriculum we deliver develops knowledge, understanding and behaviours for learning that mean children are both motivated and equipped with the skills and ability required to be successful in the future Thus includes the ability to manage their own emotional health and well-being, ensuring that children learn to manage their emotions whilst understanding the characteristics of effective learners.
+We are determined to ensure that, despite working in a disadvantaged context (with 54% of children identified as Pupil Premium) everyone will make good progress and Woodlands children will achieve at least as well as all other children, because they are exceptionally well prepared for the next stage in their education.
 The curriculum we have developed will provide learning, opportunities and experiences that will equalize the life chances of our children.
-Spiritual, Moral, Social and cultural learning is at the heart of everything we do.
+Spiritual, Moral, Social and Cultural learning is at the heart of everything we do.

-Building 'cultural capital' is crucial as it is this background knowledge of the world that children need to infer meaning from what they read.
-Development of understanding and use of vocabulary will help pupils to express themselves in a sophisticated, mature way.
+Cultural Capital: Building 'cultural capital' is crucial as it is this background knowledge of the world that children need to infer meaning from what they read.
+Development of understanding and use of vocabulary will help children to express themselves in a sophisticated, mature way.

 Development of social and emotional skills: Needed to succeed in Secondary education and on into the workplace.
 We will create citizens who are able to contribute positively to their local community now and enable our children to make a positive difference to society in the future.
 Our children will learn about respect, responsibility and how to keep themselves and others safe.

 Opportunities and experiences: We will develop individual interests and abilities by providing learning opportunities and experiences that we believe every child should have irrespective of background.
 These opportunities and experiences will support children in identifying and developing their own interests and talents and ensure that they have knowledge and understanding of the wider world in and beyond their own locality.